-Ukraine, Russia agree to more troop withdrawals, work on road map to peace

-BERLIN Ukraine, Germany, France and Russia agreed to draw up a road map in November on how to implement a stalled ceasefire deal for eastern Ukraine, Ukrainian President Petro Poroshenko said after five hours of talks among the leaders of the four countries.
+Four-way talks move ahead on Ukraine, scant progress on Syria

+Merkel said a separate meeting with the leaders of France, Russia and Ukraine that lasted for over five hours had achieved some progress, including agreement on a preliminary road map for implementing the long-stalled Minsk peace agreement.

+Foreign ministers will work out details of the plan in November, but hard work remained ahead, Merkel said.

-The sides also agreed to withdrawals of Ukrainian troops and Russian-backed separatists from four new areas at the frontline of the fighting in the Donbass region, he said after the first meeting of the "Normandy Format" leaders in over a year.
+Ukrainian President Petro Poroshenko said the sides agreed to withdrawals of Ukrainian troops and Russian-backed separatists from four new areas at the frontline of the fighting in the Donbass region.

 They also agreed that monitors from the Organization for Security and Co-operation in Europe (OSCE) could be armed and that their activities in monitoring the so-called Minsk peace process would not be impeded.